1. The Association shall be called the Association of Scottish Philatelic Societies

 lapse of one more year.

-They shall also appoint a Secretary, a Treasurer (both offices may be held by one person) and a National Exhibition Secretary who shall hold office for three years and any other office bearers as may be approved.
-These appointments may be made from outwith the Executive Council but in that event the persons appointed shall have no vote.
+They shall also appoint a Secretary, a Treasurer (both offices may be held by one person) and a National Exhibition Secretary each of whom shall hold office for a minimum of 5 years and no more than 10 years and any other office bearers as may be approved.
+These appointments may be made from outwith the Council but in that event the persons appointed shall have no vote.
 Office bearers other than the President and Vice-President may be paid honoraria, the amount of which shall be determined by resolution at the Annual General Meeting.

 At this meeting an Accounts Examiner shall be appointed for a period of one year and he shall be eligible for re-election.
-The Accounts Examiner shall not be a member of the Executive Council but may attend meetings.
+The Accounts Examiner may or may not be a member of the Council but may attend meetings.

 Honorary Office Bearers

 7. The Council shall have power, should occasion arise, to appoint Honorary Presidents or Honorary Vice-Presidents, who shall not, by virtue of their office have any voice in the management of the Association.

 8. The Council shall meet for the transaction of the business of the Association at least twice a year at